GENERAL RULES AND LICENSING

 Hist.: 2CE 3, f.
 10-9-59; 2CE 9, f.
 10-16-70; 2CE 1-1978, f.
 6-16-78, ef.
 7-1-78; 2CE 2-1979, f.
 8-15-79, ef.
 9-15-79; 2CE 2-1984, f.
 8-14-84, ef.
 9-1-84; 2CE 4-1985, f.
 11-13-85, ef.
 12-1-85; CE 4-1993, f. & cert. ef.
 5-26-93; BCE 2-2002, f. & cert. ef.
 5-29-02

-(1) The applicant will present a certified transcript from the Board of Chiropractic Examiners in the state(s) where licensed equivalent to the Oregon Clinical Proficiency Examination (Oral/Practical and X-ray) or the National Board of Chiropractic Examiners Part IV, including a state or national examination in physiotherapy
+(1) The applicant will present a certified transcript from the Board of Chiropractic Examiners in the state(s) where licensed equivalent to the Oregon Specifics Examination and a state or national examination in physiotherapy.

-(2) The Board may also require a written and/or oral examination listed in section (1) in which there is no official transcript available.
+(2) The Board may also require successful completion of a state or national written and/or oral examination if no official transcript is available.

-(3) The applicant will have furnished a certified statement from the Board of Chiropractic Examiners in the state(s) where licensed, that the applicant is not guilty of unprofessional or unethical practices or the subject of any pending disciplinary actions in that state.
+(3) The applicant will furnish a certified statement from the Board of Chiropractic Examiners in the state(s) where licensed, that the applicant is not the subject of any pending or past disciplinary actions in that state.

 (4) Any applicant for reciprocity, licensed in another state prior to July 1, 1992, is not required to have passed the Part III examination given by the National Board of Chiropractic Examiners.